 Furthermore, nobody knew in 1981 at the Hospital for Sick Children whether babies should be fed enterally (through the gut) for the first 7 to 10 days.
 The opinion shifted back and forth and sometimes with the neonatologist in charge for that month.
 “Fasting” the babies for 7 to 10 days is part of the reason for the enthusiastic introduction of fortifiers, to catch up on what the baby didn’t get during that time.

 How could I get the premature babies to gain weight at the same rate as they would have had they not been born prematurely without formula?

-I couldn’t use formula; I couldn’t use a relatively new technique at the time called “total parenteral nutrition” which was a way of getting nutrients into the baby with an intravenous.
-It was beyond the money available, the scarce funds from other parts of the hospital.
+I couldn’t use formula; I couldn’t use a relatively new technique at the time called “total parenteral nutrition” which was a way of getting nutrients into the baby with an intravenous infusion of nutrients.
+It was beyond the money available, in a health system starved for funds for adequate care of anyone, never mind premature babies.
 And we didn’t have the expertise to make up the solutions and monitor the results.